What is the Difference Between a Latte and a Cappuccino?

 Cappuccino

 A Cappuccino, on the other hand, has equal parts of espresso, milk, and foam.
-Most Baristas (including all of our professionally-trained Baristas at Copper Moon Coffee) handcraft Cappuccinos that are an exact balance of light and frothy milk with delicious espresso.
 It is vital to pull a perfect shot of espresso for a Cappuccino because a poor shot won’t give enough coffee flavor.
 There are also variations to the Cappuccino known as “Wet” or “Dry” Cappuccinos.
 A Wet Cappuccino has a little extra hot milk, and a Dry Cappuccino has less milk but more milk froth.

 Macchiato

-Outside of the Lattes and Cappuccinos that we offer at Copper Moon Coffee, other coffeehouses offer another strong drink called a Macchiato.
-These drinks are centered much more around the espresso, as they are technically an espresso with just a tiny dash of milk.
+Outside of the Lattes and Cappuccinos there are other espresso-based beverages you can make.
+Macchiatos are centered much more around the espresso, as they are technically an espresso with just a tiny dash of milk.
 Macchiatos are typically made from two shots of espresso, giving the beverage a much richer and bolder taste.

 Americano